Via Lingua International Advisory Board

 Pellegrini says the most satisfying part of his job is when he sees the potential for growth in his students, and can be a small part of it.
 “As a high school teacher with 30 students, I had a very small lever,” said Pellegrini.
 “Now, as a university professor, I see the impact I have on my students and how that can carry on to impact their own students.”

 Marcie Schneider is a senior executive with over 25 years of global experience in the international education, study abroad and cultural exchange Industries.
+She is currently president of Intrax, a premier cultural exchange company.
 Marcie has demonstrated success integrating sales/operational and strategic issues using global teams.
 She has in depth experience negotiating contracts at international and government levels.
 As well as identification and integration of new revenue opportunities.
 Marcie is an expert at managing complex global service organizations.
 She loves to build winning cross-cultural teams and partner networks both domestically and globally and is passionate about new business development.

-Marcie has lived 25 years outside of the US and is currently President of Intrax Inc. based in San- Francisco.
+Marcie has lived 25 years outside of the US and is currently based in San- Francisco.
 Marcie loves travel for both business and pleasure as well as hiking in beautiful spots around the globe.